dural/homebridge-http-contact-sensor/README.md

 Then run the following command to install `homebridge-http-temperature-sensor`

 ```
-sudo npm install -g homebridge-http-temperature-sensor
+sudo npm install -g homebridge-http-contact-sensor
 ```

-## Updating the temperature in HomeKit
+## Updating the contact in HomeKit

-The _'CurrentTemperature'_ characteristic has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-temperature-sensor` supports two concepts to send temperature changes to HomeKit.
+The _'ContactSensor'_ characteristic has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-contact-sensor` supports two concepts to send temperature changes to HomeKit.

 ### The 'pull' way: